Sandvine: Internet throttling and censorship

 Sandvine products were used by Comcast in the United States to limit number of sessions of Internet traffic generated by peer-to-peer file sharing software.
 Sandvine's current traffic discrimination product, Fairshare, is described in detail in an RFC.
 According to independent testing, Comcast injected reset packets into peer-to-peer connections, which effectively caused a certain limited number of outbound connections to immediately terminate.

 According to research by Citizen Lab, products sold by Sandvine are being used to facilitate censorship of the Internet in Egypt, an allegation the company denies.
+On February 27, 2024, Sandvine Incorporated was added to the Bureau of Industry and Security (BIS) Entity List subject to Export Administration Regulations "based on information that Sandvine supplies deep packet inspection technology to the Government of Egypt, where it is used in mass web-monitoring and censorship to block news as well as target political actors and human rights activists."